klortiz13/CSE110-KristhianOrtiz/README.md

 # Kristhian Ortiz's GitHub Pages Project

 Kristhian's User Page.\
-My favorite programming language is C++ because it's the language used by Nintendo.
+My favorite programming language is C++ because it's the language used by Nintendo.\

+[LINK TO YOUR PAGE HERE}